REDl3east/cstring_view/README.md

 ## Overview

-A library that is very similar to C++17 std::string_view, but written in C.
+A header only library that is very similar to C++17 std::string_view, but written in C.

 ## Building Tests and Examples
 ```bash